PDF Version: DJ Workshop Brings Inclusivity to Turntables

 Looking back to Intersessions’ initial start a mere year ago, Nanda said she’s proud of how empowering the workshops have become for the those who take part.

-“I’ve been in a lot of arenas in music, and now more than ever, more female-identifying people want their voice heard.
+“I’ve been in a lot of areas in music, and now more than ever, more female-identifying people want their voice heard.
 They are tired of taking the back seat.”